 Advanced concepts in enterprise application development in the areas of web application frameworks, data driven applications, and advanced development such as machine learning are examined and applied.
-Prerequisite(s): SENG1210

 SENG3110 | Software Testing | Lec/Lab (3 Credits)

 Investigate testing methodologies.
 Tools and techniques in automated testing.
 Creation of documentation at all stages of testing.